 Telltale is an independent developer and publisher, with investment from Lionsgate Entertainment, IDG Ventures, and Granite Ventures, LLC.

-As Director and co-founder of Telltale Games, Kevin has played key role in developing interactive projects that tell unique stories across multiple platforms.
+As Director and co-founder of Telltale Games, Kevin has played a key role in developing interactive projects that tell unique stories across multiple platforms.
 With a background in engineering, audio and video production, and design he has been a driving force behind Telltale’s unique style of interactive scripted entertainment.
 Under his guidance, Telltale has created a whole new game genre and grown into a world class development studio as well as a leading publishers of interactive content.

 Kevin is a 20 year industry veteran and an accomplished technologist.
 After co-founding the company, he initially served as Telltale’s CTO creating and implementing much of the core technology that drives Telltale’s unique and high paced production process.
 Before that, he served eight years as a Lead / Senior Engineer at LucaArts.
 He was initially designing systems for award winning titles like Grim Fandango.
 Ultimately, before leaving to form Telltale, he was leadership for Star Wars product teams and helped drive the companies core technical strategy.